Codiscovering graphical structure and functional relationships within data: A Gaussian Process framework for connecting the dots: Supplementary information on examples.

 \subsection{The Google Covid 19 open data.}

-This section uses the CHD framework as a statistical analysis tool to scrutinize COVID-19 open data, as detailed in Sec.~\ref{secCovid}.
+Consider the example illustrated in Fig.~\ref{fignature3}.(e-k).
 Categorical data are treated as scalar values, with all variables scaled to achieve a mean of 0 and a variance of 1.
 We implement three distinct kernel types: linear, quadratic, and Gaussian, with a length scale of 1 for the latter.
 A weight ratio of $1/10$ is assigned between kernels, signifying that the quadratic kernel is weighted ten times less than the linear kernel.
-Lastly, the noise parameter, $\gamma$, is determined using the optimal value outlined in Sec.~\ref{secsnrt}.\\
+Lastly, the noise parameter, $\gamma$, is determined using the optimal value outlined in Sec.~\ref{secsnrt}.
+Initially, a complete graph is constructed using all variables, depicted in Fig.~\ref{fignature3}.(g).
+This construction is done using only linear and quadratic kernels.
+The full graph is highly clustered and redundant information is eliminated by selecting representative nodes for each cluster.
+Eliminating redundant nodes is important for two reasons: firstly, it improves the graph's readability, especially with 31 variables; secondly, it avoids hindering graph discovery.
+In an extreme case, treating two identical variables as distinct would result in one variable’s ancestor simply being its duplicate, yielding an uninformative graph.
+Subsequently, the graph discovery algorithm is rerun, with reduced variables due to eliminating redundancy, ushering us into a predominantly noisy regime.
+With fewer variables available, we use additionally the nonlinear kernel.
+Two indicators are employed to navigate our discovery process: the signal-to-noise ratio and the Z-test.
+The former quantifies the degree to which our regression is influenced by noise, while the latter signals the existence of any signal.
+We follow the procedure in algorithm \ref{alg2}, resulting in the graph presented in Fig.~\ref{fignature3}.(k).